Wegovy is a brand-name prescription drug. It’s FDA-approved for long-term weight management when used with exercise and a low calorie diet.

 No, Wegovy isn’t used to treat type 1 or type 2 diabetes.
 Wegovy is approved for long-term weight management in certain adults when used along with exercise and a low calorie diet.
 (For details, see the “Wegovy for weight loss and weight management” section above.)

 But semaglutide (the active drug in Wegovy) is also available as the brand-name drugs Ozempic and Rybelsus.
-Both Ozempic and Rybelsus are used to treat type 2 diabetes.
+Both Ozempic and Rybelsus are approved to treat type 2 diabetes.
 No form of semaglutide is currently approved to treat type 1 diabetes.

 If you’re interested in taking other forms of semaglutide to treat your diabetes, talk with your doctor.